Xhynk/redbrick-digital-core/readme.txt

 To enable the shortcodes and widgets, first go to the RBD Core menu item that's in the left-hand admin menu.
 Place the URL of your Review Engine in the Review Engine URL text input, and then hit the Save Changes button.

-##Configuring the Review Engine Display Shortcode
+##Configuring the Review Engine Display Shortcode/Widget

 Now go into any Page, Post, or Custom Post Type that has a content editor.
 You'll now have an Add Review Engine Display button next to Add Media.
 Click on that to access the shortcode editing popup.

-**URL**: Adjust your threshold to 3, 4, or 5 stars. *Note: This will only grab published reviews.*

-**Title**: An option H2 tag to preface your reviews section with.
+**URL**: Place the desired Review Engine URL here.

 **Threshold**: Set this to 3, 4, or 5 stars to grab published reviews at and above that threshold.